Leadville 100 MTB (August 12, 2023)

 3. Finish under 9 hours and get a bigger buckle.

-It’s not your backyard race which you can do year after year after year fighting for a personal best.
-It’s hard to get in, it’s expensive.
-You get a chance – you better use it.
-Realistically, DNF could only happen if I crash or have a serious mechanical problem.
-Sub 12 seemed to be a low-hanging fruit, and it was.
-Sub 9 remains a goal for future attempts.
+It’s not your backyard race, which you can do year after year after year fighting for a personal best.
+It’s hard to get in, and it’s expensive.
+You get a chance — you better use it.
+Realistically, a DNF could only happen if I crashed or had a serious mechanical problem.
+Sub 12 seemed to be low-hanging fruit, and it was.
+Sub 9 remains a goal for future attempts that might never happen.

-On the other hand, I have my small buckle on a bookshelf, proudly on display for everyone who comes into my office space in the basement (i.e. no one).
-And if I go all the way back in time to the day when I learned about the town of Leadville, its history, and the races… Tell me I could get a small buckle – I would say “That’s all I can ever dream about”.
+On the other hand, I have my small buckle on a bookshelf, proudly on display for everyone who comes into my office space in the basement (which is no one).
+And if I go all the way back in time to the day when I learned about the town of Leadville, its history, and the races… Tell me I could get a small buckle — I wouldn't hesitate to take you up on that and say, “That’s all I can ever dream about.”
 And now I sit here all grumpy and depreciating myself.
-Isn’t that silly.
+Isn’t that silly?